Cytnx-dev/Cytnx/Readme.md

 ## Current dev Version:
     v0.7.3
     1. [Fix] bug for Get slice does not reduce when dim=1.
+    2. [Enhance] checking the memory alloc failing for EL.

     v0.7.2
     1. [Enhance] Add Tensor.set with Scalar